olivernalunkuma/olivernalunkuma/README.md

 ## Hi there 👋
+🔭 I’m currently working on COVID-19, for my Masters Thesis

 <!--
 **olivernalunkuma/olivernalunkuma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.